Jill Bolte Taylor My stroke of insight

 William Li Can we eat to starve cancer?

-William Li presents a new way to think about treating cancer and other diseases: anti-angiogenesis, preventing the growth of blood vessels that feed a tumor.
-The crucial first (and best) step: Eating cancer-fighting foods that cut off the supply lines and beat cancer at its own game.
-NOTE: This talk was given in 2010, and this field of science has developed quickly since then.
-Enjoy it as a piece of science history but not as the last word on this topic.
-Read "Criticisms & updates" below for more details.
+William Li presents a new way to think about cancer treatment: angiogenesis, targeting the blood vessels that feed a tumor.
+The crucial first (and best) step: Eating cancer-fighting foods that beat cancer at its own game.